 During the first month of high school, you will be given (what can be) an overwhelming amount of information and choices to make.
 As we navigate these first few weeks together, feel free to reach out for support!
 We're here to help.

 The first few classes, we will learn about the culture of the band room - how we enter, where things are, how we work together and support each other in our weird sound making adventures, and learn about each other.
 We will also be learning to read and write the language of music.
 Just like learning letters and numbers, we need to learn the symbols of music.
 You might already have some knowledge from previous lessons or music classes so you can think of this as a great refresher and way for you to help out your classmates who are beginning to learn.
 Our other big objective for the year is goal setting.
-We will set group goals and personalized goals on a regular basis and this will be part of a monthly assignment called "Goal Cards."
+We will set group goals and personalized goals on a regular basis and this will be part of our regular assignments called "Goal Cards."

 As we move through this process together, I request that you keep an open minded approach.
 There might be an instrument out there that you haven't tried yet - or have even heard about - that is YOUR perfect fit.
 Let's go through the five steps together.